FrendsPlatform/FrendsTemplates/Templates/CRMs/Magento/Synchronize customers from Magento to Salesforce/long-description.md

 This template fetches all the customers from Magento, and then either inserts or updates them as Contacts in Salesforce.
 To determine if a Magento customer already has a corresponding Contact in Salesforce, the email addresses of the Magento customers are compared to those of the existing Contacts in Salesforce.

+Customers that have been deleted from Magento are not transferred to Salesforce.

 The credentials and URLs for connecting to both Magento and Salesforce are supplied to the template through defining the values in the corresponding process variables.

 # Error Handling

-Error handling is not implemented in this template.
-However, if transient errors are expected, retries for Salesforce connection and database queries can be enabled from the tasks.
+This template does not handle transient errors separately.
+If inserting or updating the contacts into Salesforce fails, the errors are logged in the result of the process.